When someone wants to understand your nonprofit, they’re not digging through emails or social posts. They’re going to your website.

 Your Website Is Where People Decide If They “Get” Your Impact

-For nonprofits doing community-rooted work—expanding access to education, housing, healthcare, food security, and economic opportunity—your website isn’t just a list of programs, but where people decide if your work makes sense to them.
+For nonprofits doing community-rooted work—expanding access to education, housing, healthcare, food security, and economic opportunity—your website isn’t just a list of programs.
+It’s where people decide if your work makes sense to them.

 - What did you do this year?